Some effectivity results for primitive divisors of elliptic divisibility sequences

 Given a point $R$ in $E(K)$, define the canonical height as in \cite[Proposition VIII.9.1]{arithmetic}, i.e.

-We recall the properties of the height and of the canonical height that will be necessary in this paper.
-For the details, see again \cite[Chapter VIII]{arithmetic}. \begin{itemize} \item There exists an effectively computable constant $C_E$ such that, for every $R\in E(K)$,
+We recall the properties of the height and of the canonical height that will be necessary for this paper. \begin{itemize}[leftmargin=*] \item It is known that the difference between the height and the canonical height can be bounded by an explicit constant.
+In particular, we will use the following result.
+Let